Jurong Lake District

-Jurong Lake District is a district of Singapore, planned as part of Urban Redevelopment Authority (URA)’s decentralisation efforts to bring more quality jobs, amenities, and recreational options closer to homes.
+Jurong Lake District (JLD) is a district in Singapore, planned as part of Urban Redevelopment Authority (URA)’s decentralisation efforts to bring more quality jobs, amenities, and recreational options closer to homes.
 The plans for the district have continued to evolve since the blueprint was first unveiled in the URA Master Plan 2008.
 It consists of three precincts, namely Jurong Gateway, Lakeside and Lakeside Gateway.
-It is 472 ha in size and served by two major expressways and three MRT stations.
-It will be the Singapore's next central business district.
+It is 472 ha in size and is served by two major expressways and three MRT stations.
+It is planned to be Singapore's next central business district.
+In June 2023, a white site 6.5 hectares (ha) in size was released for sale to kick-start development of the largest commercial district outside Singapore’s city centre.

 Lakeside

 Spread over 290 ha, residents and visitors can look forward to new parks, improved promenades, more water activities and numerous attractions blended in with the scenic lakeside setting.